According to the CDC, 42.4% of Americans are obese.

 Misconception number 1: Weight loss surgery is for lazy people.
 All you need is diet and exercise.

-People who sign up for weight loss surgery have already tried diet and exercise for years, possibly even decades.
-If you’re 20 or 30 pounds overweight then yes, diet and exercise will be enough.
+People who sign up for weight loss surgery have already tried diet and exercise for years, possibly decades.
+If you’re 20 or 30 pounds overweight,, diet and exercise will be enough.
 However, once you’re 50 or more pounds overweight, it becomes almost impossible to lose weight without the help of a bariatric surgeon.

-A Swedish study found that people who had bariatric surgery were able to lose weight quicker and maintain their weight loss easier than those who did it with diet and exercise alone.
+A Swedish study found that people who had bariatric surgery could lose weight quicker and maintain their weight loss easier than those who did it with diet and exercise alone.

-Participants also found that it had a positive effect on their diabetes and heart disease.
+Participants also found that it positively affected their diabetes and heart disease.

-Misconception number 3: Weight loss surgery is risky and dangerous.
+Misconception number 3: Weight loss surgery is risky.

 Bariatric surgery is among the safest surgical procedures.
-In fact, it’s more dangerous to not address obesity or weight concerns.
+It’s more dangerous not to address obesity or weight concerns.
 When you’re obese, you are at a higher risk of dying from diabetes, heart disease, and cancer.

-For over 20 years, the global medical community has been using the intragastric balloon to help thousands of people lose 10-15% of their overall body weight.
-In addition, patients with the intragastric balloon lost 3 times more weight than those who used diet and exercise alone.
+For over 20 years, the global medical community has been using the intragastric balloon to help thousands lose 10-15% of their overall body weight.
+In addition, patients with the intragastric balloon lost three times more weight than those who used diet and exercise alone.